 They say you eat food first with your eyes, and I couldn’t believe how beautiful these salads were, yet still simple and very appealing.
 I can imagine we would all eat more salads if they were served to us like this.
 I think this could be a great idea too for children, who don’t like a lot of greens, and who we want to encourage, to eat more vegetables .

 I have gotten to know Shalom through following her page.
-Shalom is 22 and studying music, but she is also an artist (I think we can tell!) and has had her own small art business since she was 12.
+Shalom is 22 and studying music, but she is also an artist (I think we can tell by her beautiful and creative dishes) and has had her own small art business since she was 12.
 Her hobbies include, travelling, yoga , dance, kayaking, sailing and surfing.

 Hi Shalom, Can you tell us about your journey with food?